Saturday, July 19, 2025

 Nice old church - wonder if it will be open for business later in the day

 Back at the motel I took a shower, packed, and was on the road before 8.
 Right outside of Austin US 50 climbs and twists, but I was taking it easy with a cold engine.
 After 7 miles I passed by the Bob Scott campground, where I’ve camped three times over the years, and I noticed that it was closed.
 I first camped there about 50 years ago, and it was primitive camping - pit toilets, pumps for well water.
 Then Carol and I camped there once and there wasn’t even water.
 Then it had been closed for several years, but the last time I stayed there 10 years ago was with two friends and the place had been considerably upgraded with running water, improved camp sites, and flush toilets.
 Closed again, though.
 The 70 miles to Eureka went quickly, US 50 climbing over several passes with interesting curves although nothing technical (we motorcyclists call very tight curves “technical” for some reason).
 In Eureka the Owl Club Restaurant was quiet with only another couple from Canon City (near Royal Gorge and Pike’s Peak in Colorado) in an RV who were returning from Sacramento where they attended a friend’s 95th birthday party.
-Carl was a retired LEO who worked as a motorcycle officer in Phoenix and Santa Clara for many years and at 87 was considering buying another bike.
+Carl is a retired LEO who worked as a motorcycle officer in Phoenix and Santa Clara for many years and at 87 was considering buying another bike.
 I noticed that the former Chevron across the street from the Owl Club is now called “Champs” - part of the ever-growing Champs empire.

 The day had warmed considerably from the 60 degrees when I left Austin, so I opened all the vents on my jacket and pants and switched to light gloves.
 The 75 miles to Ely passed quickly - three passes (6500-7500 feet) with hills and curves and very little car traffic.
 In Ely I got fuel at a Shell station and continued on 50.
 Austin and Eureka may look somewhat abandoned, but Ely was bustling, even on a Sunday.
-Ely is a junction of US 6 and US 50 and that may help.
+Ely is a junction of US 6 and US 50 and US 93 and that may help.
 There are a couple of food stores, casinos, bars and restaurants, a NAPA (auto parts), and many motels and gas stations.
 After about 20 miles US 50 began to climb and the road became more interesting.
-On the east side the last pass the curves became downright entertaining, but there were also many long tar snakes (long strips of tar used to fill cracks so water doesn’t freeze and wreck the asphalt) in the direction of travel which become slick and treacherous in hot weather if your tire catches one, so my enjoyment was tempered by the necessity of having to dodge around them.
+On the east side of the last pass the curves became downright entertaining, but there were also many long tar snakes (long strips of tar used to fill cracks so water doesn’t freeze and wreck the asphalt) in the direction of travel which become slick and treacherous in hot weather if your tire catches one, so my enjoyment was tempered by the necessity of having to dodge around them.
 It had been 90-95 degrees in Nevada, but once in Utah where the elevation was lower and the road became straight and boring the temperature went up to 95-100.

-After 150 miles I stopped in Delta for gas and to drink some water, and continued on US 50, which joins I-15 north at Holden (speed limit 80) and after 10 miles exits at Scipio where it goes southeast to Salina.The speed limit on 50 had dropped from 70 in Nevada to 65 in Utah and I was conscious of my speed because the Utah sheriffs and their deputies are enthusiastic and numerous - I saw a couple lying in wait before Salina, and another one had pulled someone over.
+After 150 miles I stopped in Delta for gas and to drink some water, and continued on US 50, which joins I-15 north at Holden (speed limit 80) and after 10 miles exits at Scipio where it goes southeast to Salina.The speed limit on 50 had dropped from 70 in Nevada to 65 in Utah and I was conscious of my speed because the Utah sheriffs and their deputies are enthusiastic and numerous - I saw a couple of them lying in wait before Salina, and another one had pulled someone over.
 I stopped at Mom’s in Salina for a slice of pie and an iced tea and to cool off.

 Strawberry rhubarb pie at Mom’s in Salina